ngirard/lolcate-rs/README.md

 # Installation

-Download the latest `lolcate` executable from [Github](https://github.com/ngirard/lolcate-rs/releases) into a directory belonging to your `PATH`.
+Download the latest `lolcate` precompiled binary from [Github](https://github.com/ngirard/lolcate-rs/releases) into a directory belonging to your `PATH`.

+Precompiled binaries are currently only available for Linux.

 ## Installation from sources